hlascelles/que-scheduler/README.md

 A job can have a `schedule_type` assigned to it.
 Valid values are:

-1. `default` - This job will be scheduled when a worker becomes available.
-If multiple cron times go by during an extended period of downtime then only one job will be enqueued.
-This is closer to how ordinary cron works.
+1. `default` - This job will be scheduled in a manner closer to resque-scheduler.
+If multiple cron times go by during an extended period of downtime (eg a long maintenance window) then only one job will be enqueued when the system starts back up.
+Multiple missed events are coalesced.
+This mimics the way resque-scheduler would perform if it were taken down for some time.
-1. `every_event` - This job will always be scheduled with an ISO8601 time as the first argument.
-  If multiple cron times go by during an extended period of downtime, then a job will be scheduled for every one missed.
+1. `every_event` - Every cron match will result in a job being scheduled.
+If multiple cron times go by during an extended period of downtime, then a job will be scheduled for every one missed on startup.
 This `schedule_type` should be used for daily batch jobs that need to know which day they are running a batch for.
+The job will always be scheduled with an ISO8601 string of the cron that matched as the first argument.

+   This feature ensures that jobs which *must run* for a certain cron match will always eventually execute, even after a total system crash, or even a DB backup restore.

 ## Environment Variables

 You can configure some aspects of the gem with environment variables.

 * `QUE_SCHEDULER_CONFIG_LOCATION` - The location of the schedule configuration (default `config/que_schedule.yml`)

+## Scheduler Audit

+An audit table _que_scheduler_audit_ is written to by the scheduler to keep a history of what jobs were enqueued when.
+It is created by the included migration tasks.

 ## HA Redundancy and DB restores